Inflamed colon being bombarded by cold viruses

 When a Cold Virus Amplifies IBS

 It’s that time of year when there’s so much sniffling and sneezing around workplaces and public spaces.
 I thought I’d been doing a good job of avoiding the sick people, washing my hands thoroughly and regularly, and wiping down the surfaces I frequently touch.
-However, despite my best efforts to keep myself healthy and avoid germs, I recently caught a whopper of a respiratory virus.
+However, despite my best efforts to keep myself healthy and avoid germs, I had caught a whopper of a respiratory virus.

 Everything piles on